Analysis of the Self Projected Matching Pursuit Algorithm: Hierarchized Block Wise SPMP

 \section{Hierarchized Block Wise SPMP}

 The Hierarchized Block Wise (HBW) version of pursuit strategies is an implementation of those techniques dedicated to approximating by partitioning.
-The technique approximates each element of a signal partition independently of each other, but links the approximations by a global constraint on sparsity \cite{RNMB13,LRN16}.
-The approach simply ranks the partition units for their sequential stepwise approximation.
+The method approximates each element of a signal partition independently of each other, but links the approximations by a global constraint on sparsity \cite{RNMB13,LRN16}.
+The strategy proceeds simply by ranking the partition units for their sequential stepwise approximation.
+This section discusses the HWB version of the OMP approach (HBW-OMP) \cite{RNMB13, LRN16} but implemented via the SPMP method (HBW-SPMP).

 Let's suppose that a given signal $\vf$ is split into $Q$ disjoint `blocks' $\vf_q,\,q=1,\ldots,Q$, where each $\vf_q$ is an element of $\R^{\Nb}$, with $\Nb=N/Q$.
 Denoting by $\oj$ the concatenation operator, the signal $\vf \in \R^N$ is `assembled' from the blocks as $\vf=\oj_{q=1}^Q \vf_q$.
 This operation implies that the first $N_1$ components of the vector $\vf$ are given by the vector $\vf_1$, the next $N_2$ components by the vector $\vf_2$ and so on.
-The HBW version of SPMP for approximating the signal's partition is implemented by the following steps. \begin{itemize} \item[1)] For $q=1,\ldots,Q$ set $\vr_q^0=\vf_q$, $ \vf_q^0=0$, $\Ga_0^q=\emptyset$ and $\kq=1$.
+The HBW version of SPMP for approximating the signal's partition using $K$ atoms in total is implemented by the following steps. \begin{itemize} \item[1)] For $q=1,\ldots,Q$ set $\vr_q^0=\vf_q$, $ \vf_q^0=0$, $\Ga_0^q=\{\emptyset\}$ and $\kq=1$.
 Initialize the algorithm by selecting the `potential' first atom for the atomic decomposition of every block $q$, according to the MP criterion:

 \item[2)] Select the block $\qs$ such that